 The Marcus Wallenberg Prize will support research on how forests respond to climate change

 Vancouver, BC, Canada: The Faculty of Forestry at UBC has announced faculty member and Canada Research Chair in Remote Sensing (I), Nicholas Coops, is the recipient of the world’s most prestigious forestry honour, the Marcus Wallenberg Prize.
-With this distinction, UBC is the top-ranking institution on the globe in terms the highest number of prizes received in the 40-year history of the Marcus Wallenberg Prize, and Canada is now tied with Sweden as the top two nations with the most prize winners.
+With this distinction, UBC is the top-ranking institution on the globe in terms of the highest number of prizes received in the 40-year history of the Marcus Wallenberg Prize.

 Known as “the Nobel Prize of the forest sector,” Coops shares this year’s prize with colleagues Richard Waring of Oregon State University and Joseph Landsberg of the Commonwealth Scientific and Industrial Research Organization in Australia.
 The 2020 prize was awarded in recognition for their work in addressing one of the largest global challenges of our time.

 The 3-PG (Physiological Principles Predicting Growth) model developed by Landsberg and Waring predicts forest growth and the ability of forests to store carbon.
 With Coops’ work on satellite imagery, it is now possible to make these predictions on a much larger scale.
 Together, their research may be used to understand forests’ response to climate change such as global warming, insect infestations, and forest fires.